Joseph’s dreams, Joseph’s duties, Joseph’s death

 © Agnes Sam 2019

-When a Jewish boy attains the age of twelve years, he is considered to be a man and is allowed to attend the Jewish temple.
-When Jesus is found in the temple we can assume that he is twelve years old.
+A Jewish boy attaining the age of twelve years, is considered a man and is allowed to attend the Jewish temple.
+When Jesus is lost then found in the temple we can assume that he is twelve years old.
 He attends the temple accompanied by his earthly parents, St Joseph and the Blessed Virgin Mary.
 At some stage on their return journey home, St Joseph and Mother Mary discover that Jesus is not with them.
 They have lost him.
 The couple turn back and retrace their steps searching for him along the return journey.
 Jesus, however, is twelve years old and although Joseph and Mary consider him lost, this is not how Jesus perceives his status.
 At this age Jesus is aware that he has a divine nature.
 When this first occurs to him we are never told in the New Testament.
 Suffice it to say that when preaching in the temple, Jesus is fully aware of his divinity.

 After retracing their journey right back to the temple, St Joseph and Mother Mary discover Jesus preaching to the Rabbis and elders of the Jewish faith.
 St Joseph and the Blessed Mary are overjoyed to find him.
 He, however, appears to reprimand them.